Admissions

 • Is this a paid program?

-The BA program is free for students from Poland, EU, EFTA and Swiss Confederation.
-For other students the tuition is 5000 EUR for each year.
+The BA program is free for students from Poland, the EU, EFTA, and the Swiss Confederation.
+For other students, the tuition is 5250 EUR per year (to be confirmed by the Rector).

-The ranking list is based on the results of the secondary-school-leaving exam.
+The ranking list is based on the results of the high-school-leaving exam.

 • How competitive is the selective entry admission at the ASC?